janw4ld/pandoc-example/example.md

 ###### heading 6 looks like regular text, btw

 # Version Control??
 Yep!
 You can use git to version control your markdown files, and vscode has a built in git interface.
 You can also use github to host your markdown files, kinda as a backup and a way to share them with others.
+This paragraph is in a new commit from the previous.

 \newpage